maksle/tagedit-nxml.el/README.md

 This makes tagedit compatible with nxml-mode. nxml-mode is the defaut xml mode and would benefit from tagedit features, but it is not derived from sgml-mode.
-This creates nxml versionf of the sgml functions that tagedit relies upon or lets you override.
+This creates nxml versions of the sgml functions that tagedit relies upon or lets you override.

 Caveats: